 - If pulse checks were routine within the NHS, thousands of lives, and thousands of debilitating strokes, could be saved every year

 - Learn how to take your pulse now

 - Help us campaign for routine pulse checks within the NHS

 Why should you ‘Know Your Pulse’?

 - The easiest way to detect an arrhythmia is to feel the pulse to feel your heart rhythm – uneven, too fast, too slow?

-- More than two million Britons are affected by an arrhythmia
+- More than three million Britons are affected by an arrhythmia (irregular heart rhythm)

 - Heart rhythm disorders are Britain’s biggest killer

-- Atrial fibrillation (AF) causes 12,000 debilitating and fatal strokes in the UK each year.
+- Atrial fibrillation (AF), the most common arrhythmia, causes 12,000 debilitating and fatal AF-related strokes in the UK each year.
 Many could be avoided if they are diagnosed and appropriate anticoagulation therapy is prescribed.

-- At the age of 40, we all have a 1 in 4 life-time risk of developing AF which increases the risk of stroke 500%
+- At the age of 40, we all have a 25% life-time risk of developing AF which increases the risk of stroke 500%

 - 120,000 people experience unexplained loss of consciousness each year, commonly a sign of a heart rhythm disorder

-- There is no national programme of pulse checks or heart rhythm screening
+- There is currently no national programme of pulse checks or heart rhythm screening